 The Local Government Pension Scheme is a funded multi-employer defined benefit scheme.
 The Corporation is able to identify its share of the assets and defined benefit obligation of the scheme and this scheme has therefore been accounted for as a defined benefit scheme under IAS 19.
 Employer's contributions were payable at the rate of 15.8 per cent (2010/11 15.8 per cent) of pensionable pay.
-The Corporation's share of the underlying assets and defined benefit obligation resulted in a deficit of £36.7m $(2010/11 \pm 26.3m)$ .
-A full actuarial valuation was carried out at 31 March 2010 with the next one due as at 31 March 2013.
+The Corporation's share of the underlying assets and defined benefit obligation resulted in a deficit of £36.7m (2010/11 £26.3m).
+The last full actuarial valuation was carried out at 31 March 2007.
+The results of an actuarial valuation as at 31 March 2010 will be published later in 2012.
 The annual report and financial statements for the whole scheme can be found on the London Pensions Fund Authority website (www.lpfa.org.uk).